PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 to our data back.
 In our case we want to draw a sample in the latent space via a gaussian and then transform the sample to our configuration space to obtain a sample for our original problem.

-We do this via a Deep Invertible Neural Network.
+We do this via a deep invertible neural network.
 As illustrated in the next image:
 1. Sample from Gaussian
 2. Transform via Neural Network
 3. Reweight